 Since noise can often be challenging to see when an image is zoomed out, zoom in to help identify which type it is.
 If you see color distortion on the image, this means it is color noise.
 If you see black, white, and gray dots, this means it is luminance noise.

-Noise reduction in Photoshop starts with identifying its type.
+Note: Noise reduction in Photoshop starts with identifying its type.
 Now that you know more about the types of noise you may encounter in your wedding images, here are the steps to take to reduce noise.
 These are basic guidelines for you to follow, though the amount of noise you reduce will depend on your unique photography style.

-Issue One for How to Reduce Noise in Photoshop: Reduce Color Noise
+How to Reduce Noise in Photoshop: Reduce Color Noise

 To reduce color noise in your images in Photoshop, follow these steps:

 The first step to reducing noise in Photoshop is to open the “Reduce Noise” filter.
 To access the “Reduce Noise” filter, click on the “Filter” menu, choose “Noise” and then choose “Reduce Noise.”

 The “Reduce Noise” dialog box features a preview area and different sliders and options available to help you reduce different types of noise.
 This is dialog box is the single best way to perform noise reduction in Photoshop.

 2. Set the “Reduce Color Noise” Slider